rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenWingsWithHoneyAndSoySauce.rst

    tray and arrange them in a single layer (use 2 sheet trays if necessary).
 Bake the wings for 30 minutes, then remove them from the oven and carefully flip over.
-4. Increase the oven temperature to 425 degrees F and cook the wings until golden brown, the meat is falling off the bone and the glaze has reduced to a syrup, about 30 minutes more.
+4. Increase the oven temperature to 425F and cook the wings until golden brown, the meat is falling off the bone and the glaze has reduced to a syrup, about 30 minutes more.
 Allow to cool for 10 minutes.
 5. For the yogurt sauce: Meanwhile, mix the yogurt, shallots, parsley,